Village of Radium Hot Springs, BC: A Great Place for a Fall Trip

 Glacier National Park, in BC’s Kootenay region, is the first national park established in British Columbia and is one of the most interesting parks I have visited, as the spectacular views from the highway are juxtaposed with the challenges of accessibility.

-Backcountry travel in Glacier National Park is not for the faint of heart!
-Fortunately, Parks Canada has established numerous points of interest within the park that don’t require quite as much dedication and make the park a perfect place to stretch your legs, camp for a few days, and experience some of what the park has to offer.
+Fortunately, Parks Canada has established numerous points of interest within the park that don’t require quite as much dedication to be backcountry prepared and make the park a perfect place to stretch your legs, camp for a few days, and experience some of what the park has to offer.

 What to Do